rene78/BitcoinMythBusters/README.md

     The amount of energy needed will rise much slower than the Bitcoin price and finally reach a plateau.
   * Scenario 2: The price of Bitcoin appreciates only slightly

-    Less energy is needed to mine Bitcoin due to lower competition in mining.
+    Less energy is needed to mine Bitcoin due to stagnating competition in mining.

   Further reading: [Coindesk - The Last Word on Bitcoin’s Energy Consumption](https://www.coindesk.com/the-last-word-on-bitcoins-energy-consumption)